lukegniwecki/example-cryptocurrency-nexycoin/README.md

 - uuid4 (from uuid) -  equired to create an address for each node on the network
 - urlparse (from urllib.parse) - needed to parse the URL of each of the nodes

-## Converting a Generic Blockchain into a Cryptocurrency
+## Converting the Generic Blockchain into a Cryptocurrency
 **Adding Transactions**

 `self.transactions = []` - list of transactions to be created in the init method and before the `self.create_block` function